 We meet every Tuesday between 11:00am and 4:00pm, both in-person and online.
+Our project for LGBTQI+ people seeking asylum and refugees meets on Wednesdays.

-Our number is 020 7272 5038
+Our number is 020 3301 9850 and press 6

 Our address is 35 Ashley Road, London N19 3AG